 3. Best Fitness Wristband Under $100: Mio FUSE

 Remember that Cleveland Clinic study we talked about earlier?
 The one where the Apple Watch was named the most accurate fitness tracker when it came to HR monitoring?
 Well, the same study also gave high marks to another wearable, the Mio FUSE band.
-You can get all the details of the study from JAMA Cardiology, but what you need to know is that the Mio Alpha was almost as accurate as the Apple Watch, and significantly more accurate than other bands tested in the same study.
+You can get all the details of the study from JAMA Cardiology, but what you need to know is that the Mio was almost as accurate as the Apple Watch, and significantly more accurate than other bands tested in the same study.
 So if you’re looking for a super-accurate tracker at an affordable price, we recommend the FUSE band.
 This wearable scored a 4.5/5 rating from PC Mag.

 The FUSE is water-resistant to 100 feet.
 The perforated band helps skin to breathe, which can help reduce skin irritation for those with sensitive skin, or those who wear the band for extended workout sessions.
 FUSE transmits your heart rate via Bluetooth 4.0 and ANT+, so you can display and store heart rate on your phone, bike computer, or other compatible devices.
 You can also share heart rate data with apps like Strava, MapMyRun, RunKeeper, Endomondo, Wahoo Fitness, and Pear Sports.
 The FUSE can store up to 30 hours of workout data.

 In terms of drawbacks, some users may dislike the relatively simple display.
-The five-color LED and vibration alerts work together to give you a quick indication of your heart rate zone, but other than that it’s not a dynamic display.
+The five-color LED and vibration alerts work together to give you a quick indication of your heart rate zone, but other than that it’s not a particularly dynamic display.
 You’re not getting a flashy touchscreen like you’d get on the Apple Watch or the Fitbit Blaze.
 That being said, the fact that you can’t get call or text notifications is kind of nice, if you’re the kind of person who likes to eliminate distractions while working out.

 Mio FUSE is available in two sizes.
 The small/medium band fits wrists between 5.8 inches and seven inches.
 The Large band fits wrists between 6.1 inches and 8.2 inches.
-The battery lasts about 7 days, depending on length and frequency of your workouts.
+The battery lasts about seven days, depending on length and frequency of your workouts.

 This fitness wristband is recommended for: Anyone who wants accurate heart rate readings without having to wear a chest band or pay through the nose for an Apple Watch.